tibeer/Docs/source/reference/minio-mc.rst

        | :mc:`mc quota info`
        | :mc:`mc quota clear`

-     - The :mc:`mc quota` commands configure, display, or remove a hard quota limit on a bucket.
+     - The ``mc quota`` commands configure, display, or remove a hard quota limit on a bucket.
        When a bucket with a quota configured reaches the specified limit, MinIO rejects further ``PUT`` requests for the bucket.

    * - :mc:`mc rb`